 According to the GDPR, Health Data are "all data pertaining to the health status of a data subject” (See recital 35 and art.
 4(15) GDPR).
-As such, they can be considered as a sub-category of Personal Data.
-The definition provided by the GDPR is further explained by the Art.
-29 Working party, the EU body with advisory status on data protection matters, which allows to identify situations in which personal data can be considered as Health Data.
+As such, they are considered as a special category of Personal Data.
+The definition provided by the GDPR is further explained by the European Data Protection Board (formerly the Art.
+29 Working party), the EU body with advisory status on data protection matters.
+This identifies situations in which personal data will be considered as Health Data.

 Examples of Health Data can be heart rate (ECG), weight tracking, blood pressure, healthcare payments, step counts, heartbeat tracking, diseases and many others.

-To start with privacy law compliance, it is fundamental to understand the service delivery chain and to identify who's the subject responsible for the processing of data in your case.
+To achieve privacy law compliance, it is fundamental to understand the service delivery chain and to identify who is responsible for the processing of data in your case.

-GDPR and EU data protection laws identify different figures in the liability chain:
+GDPR and EU data protection laws identify different roles:

-Data Subjects: service users to whom data belong.
+Data Subjects: individual users to whom the data belongs.

 Data Controllers: the entity responsible